fboundy/ha_solis_modbus/README.md

 Requires forcast.solar integration: https://www.home-assistant.io/integrations/forecast_solar/

-Added support for Discharging - can be used for Flux to discharge at peak times, for Octopus saving sessions.
-I also use this to bump excess enegry into my EV overnight.
+I have also added support for Discharging - can be used for Flux to discharge at peak times, for Octopus saving sessions.
+I also use this to dump excess enegry into my EV overnight.
+It works exactly as the charging.
+Fill in the inputs for start and stop times and target SOC, the automations do the rest!

 -------------------------------------------------------------------------------------------------------------------------------------------------------------